Frequently Asked Questions

 Q: Can you exercise after Botox or will It decrease the results?

 A: Hold off for 12 hours after botox to work out

 Q: How Safe is Botox when Applied to the Upper Lip for Smoker’s Lines?
 Considering the fragility and the sensitivity of the skin area, is Botox a recommended option?

-A: Generally, smoker’s lines are treated with dermal filler like Restylane or Juvederm not Botox.
+A: Generally, smoker’s lines are treated with dermal filler like Restylane or Juvederm, not Botox.
 Smoker’s lines appear due to a loss of volume in the area, so using fillers will restore the volume and decrease the appearance of the unwanted lines.
 In some cases, Botox can be used as well to treat the lines, but you should see an experienced injector to see what is best for your situation.

 Q: When can you exercise after getting Dysport?
 I’ve heard 12 hours.
-I have also heard just to not turn upside down… no headstands as with yoga or gymnastics.
+I have also heard just not to turn upside down… no headstands as with yoga or gymnastics.

 A: ANY exercise after Dysport, Botox or any neuromodulator injections is fine.
-Its ok to go on about your normal workout routine and daily activities immediately after a Dysport treatment.
+It's ok to go on about your normal workout routine and daily activities immediately after a Dysport treatment.

 A: Dysport is best used to treat fine lines caused by facial expressions, like crow’s feet, frown lines, worry lines, 11 lines, etc. Filler injections are a much better treatment for your nasolabial lines.
 A filler like Juvederm is great for softening deep folds and adding volume back to your face for a more youthful appearance.

 Q: How often are Dysport procedures needed to keep frown lines hidden?